laurenatran/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* One issue we ran into when setting up this prototype was that the light source was not strong enough to wake someone up, especially if the device is set on a bedside table, similar to where an alarm clock normally is.
+To compensate, we decided to add more light sources around the room that would fill the room with the desired amount of light rather than having one, singular, weak light source.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Get a stronger light source ie: projecting the desired light throughout the room.
+This was hard to model with the prototype, but the end goal is the device has a projector feature that floods the room with the chosen light color and strength: such as a light purple all across the ceiling, walls, etc at a brightness of 100000 nits.
+This setting should be controlled and set by the user based on their preferences.
+We also hope to include in future iterations an additional light signal after the user wakes up.
+This second light source will portray the temperature of the outside environment.
+Red for hot, green or purple for temperate, and blue for cold.
+The user will be able to customize his or her preferences: ie: Mayur thinks that above 50 F is actually really hot (whereas some people might think over 80F is hot)!
+So a red light will go on if it’s 51 degrees outside.
+This way, a user will know how the temperature is relative to his or her own preferences rather than regular temperature standards.

 ## Part C. Prototype the device